 I added in some huge sultanas before rolling.

 Beigli originally needs two washes with egg to make achieve a great color and a marble like look.
 Before baking I brushed the roll with some soy milk and after 35 minutes of baking I added a second layer this time a mix of maple syrup and soy milk, the reason for this gorgeous color and sweet taste.

 I like my filling to be as thick or a little thicker than the dough when baked.
 Let it cool completely, it’s easier to slice the next day.
 The other version is made with ground poppy seeds, also delicious!
 Next visit in Hungary I will get a huge bag of poppy seeds.
 If you are interested in the poppy seeds version or the original yeast leavened dough recipe let me know.

-If you want to keep this recipe you can print it or save the picture below to your Pinterest bord.
+If you want to keep this recipe of my Hungarian Walnut Roll Beigli, you can print it or save the picture below to your Pinterest bord.
 For more Christmas inspired goodies check out my Healthy Vegan Christmas Cookies and my Raw Vegan Cinnamon Roll.